grafana/grafana/docs/sources/alerting/migrating-alerts/migrating-legacy-alerts.md

 2. Read and write access to legacy dashboard alerts and Grafana alerts are governed by the permissions of the folders storing them.
 During migration, legacy dashboard alert permissions are matched to the new rules permissions as follows:

-   - If alert's dashboard has permissions, it will create a folder named like `Migrated {"dashboardUid": "UID", "panelId": 1, "alertId": 1}` to match permissions of the dashboard (including the inherited permissions from the folder).
+   - If there are dashboard permissions,a folder named `Migrated {"dashboardUid": "UID", "panelId": 1, "alertId": 1}` is created to match the permissions of the dashboard (including the inherited permissions from the folder).
-   - If there are no dashboard permissions and the dashboard is under a folder, then the rule is linked to this folder and inherits its permissions.
+   - If there are no dashboard permissions and the dashboard is in a folder, then the rule is linked to this folder and inherits its permissions.
-   - If there are no dashboard permissions and the dashboard is under the General folder, then the rule is linked to the `General Alerting` folder, and the rule inherits the default permissions.
+   - If there are no dashboard permissions and the dashboard is in the General folder, then the rule is linked to the `General Alerting` folder and the rule inherits the default permissions.

 3. Since there is no `Keep Last State` option for [`No Data`]({{< relref "../alerting-rules/create-grafana-managed-rule/#no-data--error-handling" >}}) in Grafana Alerting, this option becomes `NoData` during the legacy rules migration.
 Option "Keep Last State" for [`Error handling`]({{< relref "../alerting-rules/create-grafana-managed-rule/#no-data--error-handling" >}}) is migrated to a new option `Error`.
 To match the behavior of the `Keep Last State`, in both cases, during the migration Grafana automatically creates a silence for each alert rule with a duration of 1 year.